arkottke/pystrata/examples/README.md

 # Examples

-The examples included here are used to demonstrate the capabilities of `pysra`.
+The examples included here are used to demonstrate the capabilities of `pystrata`.
 The following a brief summaries of the examples:

 1. Time series analysis to compute surface response spectrum and site